Baltimore Workers’ Compensation Lawyers

 A lifelong Marylander, Mr. Tolzman has a deep commitment to environmental causes, especially the restoration and preservation of the Chesapeake Bay.
 He enjoys fishing, boating, gardening and playing guitar.
 He is a Governing Member of the Baltimore Symphony and he resides in the Baltimore area with his wife, Karen.

 Bryan J. Chant, Esq.

-Bryan is a Maryland native.
-While attending the University of Maryland College Park, Bryan served as a volunteer firefighter paramedic for the Ellicott City Volunteer Fire Department and a part-time firefighter paramedic for the Howard County Department of Fire and Rescue Services.
+Mr. Chant is a Maryland native having grown up in Ellicott City and graduated from Wilde Lake High School.
+Prior to law school, he was a lieutenant paramedic for the Ellicott City Volunteer Fire Department and a Contingent Firefighter Paramedic for the Howard County Department of Fire & Rescue Services.

 Recreationally, Mr. Chant enjoys playing golf, fishing, and is an avid amateur radio operator.
 Mr. Chant has a special interest in communicating via high speed Morse code.